 With weather extremes and natural disasters occurring more frequently, and the growing awareness of climate change, many of us want to make more responsible choices in our lives so that we can leave this world a better place for the generations to come.
 But I know from personal experience that this can be completely overwhelming.
 Where to start?

 I decided to create a woman’s guide to becoming more sustainable, because I know how difficult it is to start from the beginning.
 Especially if this is completely new to you and everyone around you.
-I’ve categorized this guide into three sections:
+I’ve categorized this guide into two sections:

 - Bare Necessities - feminine hygiene products, and things we can’t go without.